DirtyHairy/node-libxl/README.md

 rebuild` (you'll have to install node-gyp for this) or `npm install` in the package directory.

+## Coverage

+The bindings cover the current (version 4.5.1) libxl API completely.

 # Platform and Node.js support

 ## Platforms